scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 advantage of these systems diminshes substantially as the number of subjects grows larger (Figure :ref:`fig.mribenchmark`), and the benefits of parallelization across subjects starts to be more substantial.
-With 25 subjects (the largest number we used), Cloudknot is less than 10% slower than Spark and Myria, and less than 25% slower than Dask (which was the fastest at that scale, among the systems we previously benchmarked).
+With the largest number of subjects used, Cloudknot processed 25 subjectss 10% slower than Spark and Myria; however, it was 25% slower than Dask, the fastest of the tools that we previously benchmarked.

 There are two important caveats to this analysis: the first is that the analysis with the other systems was conducted on a cluster with a fixed allocation of 16 nodes (each node was an AWS r3.2xlarge instance with 8 vCPUs).
-The benchmark code does run faster with more nodes added to the cluster (see :cite:`mehta2017comparative` for details).
+The benchmark code does run faster with more nodes added to the cluster :cite:`mehta2017comparative`.
 Notably, even for the largest amount of data that was benchmarked (25 subjects), Cloudknot deployed only two instances of the r4.16xlarge type -- each with 64 vCPUs and 488 GB of RAM.
 In terms of RAM, this